github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ### Authenticating with a {% data variables.product.prodname_github_app %}

 If you want to use the API on behalf of an organization or another user, {% data variables.product.company_short %} recommends that you use a {% data variables.product.prodname_github_app %}.
-If an endpoint is available to {% data variables.product.prodname_github_apps %}, the REST reference documentation for that endpoint will say "Works with {% data variables.product.prodname_github_app %}." "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app)," "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app)," and "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/identifying-and-authorizing-users-for-github-apps)."
+If an endpoint is available to {% data variables.product.prodname_github_apps %}, the REST reference documentation for that endpoint will say "Works with {% data variables.product.prodname_github_app %}."
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app)," "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app)," and "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/identifying-and-authorizing-users-for-github-apps)."

 Instead of requiring `octokit`, create an instance of `Octokit::Client` by passing your {% data variables.product.prodname_github_app %}'s information as options.
 In the following example, replace `APP_ID` with your app's ID, `PRIVATE_KEY` with your app's private key, and `INSTALLATION_ID` with the ID of the installation of your app that you want to authenticate on behalf of.
 You can find your app's ID and generate a private key on the settings page for your app.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps)."
 You can get an installation ID with the `GET /users/{username}/installation`, `GET /repos/{owner}/{repo}/installation`, or `GET /orgs/{org}/installation` endpoints.
 For more information, see "[AUTOTITLE](/rest/apps/apps)" in the REST reference documentation.{% ifversion ghes or ghae %} Replace `HOSTNAME` with the name of {% data variables.location.product_location %}.{% endif %}